Karl Kreibich (politician, born 1883): Youth and war years

 Kreibich was born in Zwickau on 14 December 1883.
 Kreibich joined the Social Democratic Workers Party of Austria in 1902.
-Between 1906 and 1911 he served as the editor of the weekly Freigeist 1906-1911, issued from Reichenau.
-In 1909 he organized a youth movement in Northern Bohemia, and served as its chairman between 1909-1915.
+Between 1906 and 1911 he served as the editor of the weekly Freigeist 1906–1911, issued from Reichenau.
+In 1909 he organized a youth movement in Northern Bohemia, and served as its chairman between 1909 and 1915.
 He moved on to become the chief editor of Vorwärts, serving in said function from 1911 until the start of the World War.
 As the First World War broke out in 1914, Kreibich supported Lenin's call against the war.
 Kreibich did military service between 1915 and 1918.

 German-Bohemian revolutionary leader

 Kreibich emerged as a leader of the revolutionary sections in the German-speaking areas of Bohemia.
 After the war, he became the chairman of the Reichenberg branches of the German Social Democratic Workers Party in the Czechoslovak Republic (DSAP) and its youth organization.
 He was elected to the Czechoslovak Chamber of Deputies in 1920, standing as a DSAP candidate in the 4th electoral district.
 The leftwing elements in the DSAP, centered in Reichenberg and led by Kreibich, took part in the December 1920 general strike.
 The DSAP party leadership issued a statement on 8 January 1921, condemning the Reichenberg party branch for violation of party discipline.
 The DSAP left responded by declaring their support for the formation of a Communist Party.
 DSAP expelled its Reichenberg branch on 17 January 1921.
 The expelled DSAP left founded the Communist Party of Czechoslovakia (German Division) in March 1921.
-On 15 March 1921 the newly-constituted Central Committee of the party elected Kreibich as its chairman.
+On 15 March 1921 the newly constituted Central Committee of the party elected Kreibich as its chairman.